 This stye of sword dueling is over 200 years old and involves training with the wooden sword, short sword (kodachi) and naginata.

-We train in the weapons of Shibukawa Ichi Ryu jujutsu which include stick techniques of Asayama Ichiden Ryu and Namba Ippo Ryu.
-Weapons include the sickle and chain (kusarigama), 6ft stick (rokushaku-bo), 4ft stick (han-bo), 3ft stick (sanshaku-bo), gobou and kobou (shorter sticks) and jutte.
+We train in the weapons of Shibukawa Ichi Ryu jujutsu which include stick techniques of Asayama Ichiden Ryu and Namba Ippo Ryu and other weapons such as the sickle and chain (kusarigama), 6ft stick (rokushaku-bo), 4ft stick (han-bo), 3ft stick (sanshaku-bo), gobou and kobou (shorter sticks) and jutte.

 4. Okinawan Kobudo - Taira Lineage